The Documentary Camera

 Scott MacDonald, The Sublimity of Document: Carl Akeley, The Habitat Diorama, and Dioramic Cinema

-Jason Fox, The Terrain of Human Rights Imagery: A conversation with the Abounaddara Film Collective
+Jason Fox, Representational Regimes: A Conversation with the Abounaddara Film Collective

 Cooper Battersby, Emily Vey Duke, and Vashon Watson, Camera Ministry: A Conversation with Khalik Allah